chriscannon/drexel-tech/README.md

 This will produce the following files:
 * drexel-tech.cls: The drexel-tech document class file.
-* template.tex: The LaTeX document to
+* template.tex: The LaTeX document to act as a template for using the drexel-tech document class.
-* example.tex:
+* example.tex: An example LaTeX document in final mode which uses the drexel-tech document class filled in with dummy text.
-* example-draft.tex:
+* example-draft.tex: An example LaTeX document in draft mode which uses the drexel-tech document class filled in with dummy text.
-* example-ref.tex:
+* example-ref.bib: An example BibTeX document that is referenced in both example TeX documents.

-To compile the documents to produce a PDF document, run:
+To compile these TeX documents to produce a PDF document, run:

     latexmk -pdf example.tex
     latexmk -pdf example-draft.tex